marcam-fs/CS330Project/README.md

         g++ -c marcamOS.cpp
     - Link the files and create an object file g++ main.cpp marcamOS.cpp -o marcamOS
-    - Run and execute any regular command
+    - Run the program and execute any regular command ./marcamOS
-        ./marcamOS
     - If at any point you need help, enter "help"
     - To exit the program, type "logout", "restart", or "shutdown".